skkcoder/spring-boot-jooq/README.md

 # spring-boot-jooq
-A simple repository to play around with JOOQ, Spring Boot and Prometheus
+A simple repository to play around with JOOQ, Spring Boot and Postgres